Rye Pier

 This appears to be a mound of basalt rocks (not dressed) and is typical of a ballast mound from a ship.

-The remains of the wreck appear to consist of some frames and planking and a small pile of green rounded ballast stones.
-From the size and shape of the frames, the wreck appears to be the bow section of a wooden vessel approximately 40 tons.
+Barbara: The second patch, further to the west, is the shipwreck remains of the wooden schooner Barbara.
+The remains consist of some frames and planking and a small pile of green rounded ballast stones.
+From the size and shape of the frames.

-Caution: Care needs to be taken if you plan to visit the sites of these shipwrecks, especially those west of Rye Pier.
+Caution: Care needs to be taken if you plan to visit the sites of these shipwrecks, especially those west of Rye Pier, offshore from the Rye Boat Ramp.
 These are high traffic boating areas.
-For your own safety, you must use a surface dive flag.
+For your own safety, you must use a surface dive float and dive flag.

 The sand in this part of Port Phillip is highly mobile and there may be more of the wreck underneath the seabed.